shatran/card-react/README.md

   // specify whether you want to format the form inputs or not formatting={true} // optional - default true

+  //specifies if you want to validate on field blur or keyup validationType="blur" // optional - default keyUp
 >

   <form>